khalid-hussain/shaheen/chap8.md

 Badr replied, "Don't worry.
 They will arrive shortly."

-While raising the cry of "Allahu Akbar", Al-Zeghel said, "O Muslims!
+While raising the cry of "Allahu Akbar," Al-Zeghel said, "O Muslims!
 Today is a blessed day for you.
-The army of Cordova has fled the battlefield and your Frontier Falcon has come here to help you."
+The army of Cordova has fled the battlefield and your Frontier Falcon has come to help you."

 The soldiers raised slogans in jubilation as soon as they heard the news.
 Badr said to Al-Zeghel, "Forgive me but you have not conveyed the news completely.
 We did not give the army of Cordova an opportunity to flee.
 Almost all of it is lying in the field.
 Only five or six hundred soldiers might have escaped."

-Naeem raised the slogan of "Allahu Akbar", fixed the reins of his horse and said, "Owing to the happiness of the victory, I pledge to put fifteen of Castile's horsemen to death but I would like to use your lance for good luck."
+Naeem raised the slogan of "Allahu Akbar," fixed the reins of his horse and said, "Owing to the happiness of the victory, I pledge to put fifteen of Castile's horsemen to death but I would like to use your lance for good luck."
 Saying this he handed over his lance to him and moved forward and grabbed Badr